 When should I meet with my advisor?

-Students are encouraged to meet with their advisor at least once per semester to ensure timely progress to graduation.
+As soon as you decide to declare Pre-Dietetics, reach out to Kelsi Faust as soon as possible for initial guidance.
+After that, you are encouraged to meet with your advisor at least once per semester to ensure timely progress to graduation.

 - Enrolling for spring semester?

 Schedule an appointment with your advisor in October or November.

 - Enrolling for fall semester?

 Schedule an appointment with your advisor in March or April.

 You are also welcome to schedule an appointment with your advisor at any time to discuss academic challenges, career opportunities, or any other questions.